 Reason #4 for Failed Drug Test After Taking CBD Oil: “Digestive Stomach Acids”

 Lastly – and probably least likely of all to happen – is that you failed a drug test after taking CBD oil because the CBD molecularly broke down into THC after interacting with the acids in your stomach and digestive system.

 Yep, it’s true — CBD has been shown several different times in laboratory settings to chemically decompose (there’s probably a more accurate scientific word for that) into trace amounts of THC when it is exposed to strong acids.

 While it is true that CBD can break down into THC in the presence of acids, it is not nearly enough to get you high, as several high-profile scientists pointed out almost immediately after the “questionable” report was released.
-It could, however, possibly occur in a high enough quantity to have you fail a urine test, though this would be incredibly rare and unlikely.
+It could, however, possibly occur in a high enough quantity to have you fail a urine test, though this would be incredibly rare and unlikely, if not impossible.

 Final Thoughts on Why You Failed a Drug Test After Taking CBD Oil

-All in all, if you purchase a quality, reputable CBD oil that has been extracted from a viable industrial hemp supply with less than 0.3% THC content, it is all but impossible to fail a drug test.
-However, due to a few extenuating conditions like the ones mentioned above, it is hypothetically possible to be exposed to enough THC from a CBD product that you could fail a test.
+All in all, if you purchase a quality, reputable CBD oil that has been extracted from a viable industrial hemp supply with less than 0.3% THC content, the chances are low that you will fail a drug test.
+However, due to a few extenuating conditions like the ones mentioned above, it is certainly possible to be exposed to enough THC from a CBD product that you could fail a test.
 It can (and has) happened before, and it will continue to happen as long as the use of CBD oil becomes more popular and more widespread.

-In short, if you’re worried about an upcoming screening, be extra wary of exposure to second hand THC smoke (or contact with your hair), and make sure your preferred CBD oil is coming from a reliable, trustworthy manufacturer with a quality THC-free hemp supply.
+In short, if you’re worried about an upcoming drug test, be extra wary of exposure to second hand THC smoke (or contact with your hair), and make sure your preferred CBD oil is coming from a reliable, trustworthy manufacturer with a quality hemp supply.

 - Full-spectrum Hemp extract